Your family: Life and legacy

 As an independent and trusted advisor, we can work with the family to guide and facilitate succession planning and can help ensure that family matters are addressed constructively as part of the process.

 The four areas of focus in succession planning are leadership, ownership, legacy and values, and family wealth.

-Important leadership aspects include who should lead the family business, who decides on succession and what opportunities are available for family to work in the business.
+Important leadership aspects include who should lead the family enterprise, who decides on succession and what opportunities are available for family to work in the enterprise.

-Ownership priorities include who should own the business, how to structure the ownership, how to structure governance and how to handle exits.
+Ownership priorities include who should own the enterprise, how to structure the ownership, how to structure governance and how to handle exits.